-There is big news for those planning to travel to Europe soon.
-The Schengen authorities are finding new strategies and technologies to make the region safer for tourists and residents alike.
+The ETIAS program, already partly in effect, affects all those planning to travel to Europe.
+The Schengen authorities are using new strategies and technologies such as ETIAS to make the region safer for tourists and residents alike.

 What is ETIAS and How Will it Affect Travel to Europe?

-Keep reading to find more information here, including:
+Keep reading to find more ETIAS information here, including: